Sauvignon Blanc: Embracing the Funk!

 Sauv blanc is a French grape.
 It is a significant component of white Bordeaux, including Sauternes, and it is also the predominant white grape in the Loire Valley, where it dominates Sancerre, Pouilly-Fume, Quincy, and Touraine.

 Even though it is a grape with its own distinctive character, its expression is very different in other parts of the world, depending on the climate, soil, and winemaking techniques.
 Personally, I think the “ultimate” sauv blanc is coming from New Zealand and in making it for my own label, I wanted to craft it in the New Zealand style.
-Since we are one of the only wineries in Prince Edward County making a varietal sauv blanc, I wanted ours to be the flagship for what is possible here.
-Plus, just from a personal standpoint, I wanted to make a wine that I could enjoy and be proud of.

 On to New Zealand: Embracing the Funk

 The time I spent in New Zealand was certainly eye-opening.
-What I learned was that with sauvignon blanc—as with most winemaking—less is always more.
+What I learned was that with sauvignon blanc — as with most winemaking — less is always more.
 You don’t want to push the fruit to over-ripen.
 You don't over-handle it.
-You need to keep the air away from it, emphasize the acidity, stir the lees, and above all – embrace the funk!
+You need to keep the air away from it, emphasize the acidity, stir the lees, and above all — embrace the funk.

 What’s in the glass